Current State of Crypto Adoption in Botswana

 Lack of Access to Traditional Banking

-Many people in Botswana, especially in rural areas, don’t have easy access to banks.
-Cryptocurrency offers an alternative way to send and receive money without needing a traditional bank account.
-It’s convenient and available to anyone with a smartphone and internet connection.
+For the unbanked, especially in rural areas, cryptocurrency offers an alternative for sending and receiving money without a traditional bank account.
+It’s convenient and available to anyone with a smartphone and an internet connection.

 Peer-to-Peer (P2P) Platforms